Tutorial: How to Adjust Access Server's Session Tokens

 ./sacli --key "vpn.server.session_expire" ConfigDel ./sacli start

-Change the mid-session TLS renegotiation period (default 360 minutes or six hours):
+Change the mid-session TLS renegotiation period:

 ./sacli --key "vpn.tls_refresh.interval" --value <MINUTES> ConfigPut ./sacli start